Meet

 This was maddening.

 None of it worked.
-(As in, for good.)
+(As in… WORKED.)

-But desire and inner conflict aren’t personal problems.
+Desire and inner conflict aren’t personal problems.
 They’re human.

-The reality was, I hadn’t been self-sabotaging.
+Turns out, I hadn’t been self-sabotaging.
 I’d been trying to stay whole.

 Self-sabotage is self-care with criminally bad PR.

 What do you want—that you don’t want to spend the rest of your life without?
-That’s where we’ll begin.

 Come as you are.
 So you can leave how you want to be.